Director, ARDS Alliance

 One morning changed my life.
 A date I will never forget: 13th June 2019.
 That week, I had been doing my normal activities, going to work, seeing friends and enjoying life as a 21-year-old.
 However, on that Thursday morning, I woke up and I could not breathe.

-I spent 25 days on ECMO and a ventilator, followed by a further 10 days just on the ventilator.
+I spent 25 days on ECMO following a severe asthma attack, followed by a further 10 days just on the ventilator.
 The recovery was both mentally and physically draining.
 I had severe muscle wastage and had completely lost my independence what felt like overnight.
 Slowly but surely, with intense physiotherapy in ICU and on a ward, I recovered.
 I went home on 16th August 2019.
-A year later, I was back at medical school where I am studying to be a doctor.
+I returned to medical school in 2020 and in 2025 I qualified as a doctor.

 The full details of the experience I only discovered after reading my medical records.
 I felt compelled to fill in the gaps of what happened in those 5 weeks.
 I look at life differently now, and still have some lasting effects of the experience: a diagnosis of severe eosinophilic asthma and adrenal insufficiency from the steroids.
 These are manageable, and I feel very lucky to have had a smooth recovery, with limited ‘bumps in the road’.